github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 - [Webhooks](/webhooks-and-events/webhooks/about-webhooks)
 - [REST API checks endpoints](/rest/checks)

 The Checks endpoints are also available to use in GraphQL, but this tutorial focuses on REST.
-For more information about the GraphQL objects, see [Checks Suite](/graphql/reference/objects#checksuite) and [Check Run](/graphql/reference/objects#checkrun) in the GraphQL documentation.
+For more information about the GraphQL objects, see [Check Suite](/graphql/reference/objects#checksuite) and [Check Run](/graphql/reference/objects#checkrun) in the GraphQL documentation.

-This tutorial also uses the [Smee](https://smee.io/) webhook payload delivery service, the [Octokit.rb Ruby library](https://octokit.github.io/octokit.rb/) for the {% data variables.product.prodname_dotcom %} REST API, and the [Sinatra web framework](https://sinatrarb.com/).

 ## Setup